Presented here are some recent examples of legal cases and other matters that HG Cornerstone has consulted on.

 HG Cornerstone had found that, based on the first phase of its study, there is merit to the possibility that a casual connection does exist between the soil contamination and the cast iron pipe corrosion observed.
 Several key, theoretical pipe corrosion mechanisms associated with the soil and site conditions were identified.
 However, HG Cornerstone noted and recommended that further study is necessary and required to confirm these preliminary findings.
 In its report, HG Cornerstone also identified several imminent health hazards associated with the corroded sewer pipes beneath residents houses including potential sewer gas exposure and hazards associated with wastewater directly entering the subsurface.
 Based on HG Cornerstone’s report and preliminary findings, numerous issues were brought to light including the fact that many residents of the Carousel neighborhood were able to see photographs of the soil cleanup work for the first time as this work was screened from public view.

-The second, more definitive, phase of the study has been delayed due to lack of funding and pending discussions between the City of Carson and the Los Angeles Regional Water Quality Control Board to determine whether the removal and replacement of degraded cast iron sewer pipes by Shell can possibly be included in the RAP.
-Therefore, any continued efforts by HG Cornerstone are on hold and are subject to further funding and approvals by the City of Carson.
+The second, more definitive, phase of the forensic study has been delayed due to lack of funding and pending discussions between the City of Carson and the Los Angeles Regional Water Quality Control Board to determine whether the removal and replacement of degraded cast iron sewer pipes by Shell can possibly be included in the RAP.
+This second phase is expected to begin in the early Spring of 2018.

 Construction Defects, Restaurant, Brighton, MA

 HG Cornerstone worked as a construction expert witness with legal counsel for restaurant owners who alleged construction defects against their general contractor.
 HG Cornerstone identified multiple construction defects along with numerous building code violations, incomplete work, and poor workmanship.